 Jeffery Eisenberg, Partner, is a multi-media executive experienced in development, production and marketing for the entertainment industry.
 He has a proven track record creating programming and sponsorship opportunities for broadcast and cable initiatives and served on the production staff for numerous projects such as The Tony Awards, Daytime Emmys and The Drama Desk Awards.

-Nicole Zolad, Agent & Contracts Administrator, got her feet wet in the theatrical business as a Production Intern and later Administrative and Development Assistant for the NYC based Aquila Theatre Company, where she worked on Aquila’s national tours of The Taming of the Shrew, Cyrano de Bergerac, and their 2013 BAM production of Euripides’ Herakles.
+Nicole Zolad, Agent, got her feet wet in the theatrical business as a Production Intern and later Administrative and Development Assistant for the NYC based Aquila Theatre Company, where she worked on Aquila’s national tours of The Taming of the Shrew, Cyrano de Bergerac, and their 2013 BAM production of Euripides’ Herakles.

 Following the close of the 2012-2013 theatrical season, she joined Summit Entertainment Group as the company’s administrative and organizational wizard.
 She soon began a close study of the needs of theatrical designers, the ins and outs of Union contracts, and "The Business of Design” under Russ’ guidance and was granted the title of “Agent” in 2018.